UT Austin announced changes to its admissions process and requirements for students in the class of 2019.

 Short Answer: Art and Art History Applicants

 Personal interaction with objects, images and spaces can be so powerful as to change the way one thinks about particular issues or topics.
-For your intended area of study (art history, design, studio art, visual art studies/art education), describe an experience where instruction in that area or your personal interaction with an object, image or space effected this type of change in your thinking.
+For your intended area of study (art history, design, studio art, visual art studies/art education), describe an experience where instruction in that area or your personal interaction with an object, image or space affected this type of change in your thinking.
 What did you do to act upon your new thinking and what have you done to prepare yourself for further study in this area?

 Short Answer: Social Work Applicants

 Discuss the reasons you chose social work as your first-choice major and how a social work degree from UT Austin will prepare you for the future.